kubernetes/kubernetes/docs/admin/multi-cluster.md

 # Considerations for running multiple Kubernetes clusters

-You may want to set up multiple kubernetes clusters, both to have clusters in different regions to be nearer to your users, and to tolerate failures and/or invasive maintenance.
+You may want to set up multiple Kubernetes clusters, both to have clusters in different regions to be nearer to your users, and to tolerate failures and/or invasive maintenance.
 This document describes some of the issues to consider when making a decision about doing so.